Instagram accounts that hold contests can achieve up to 70% faster follower growth than accounts that don’t hold contests.

 All of these stats show that running Instagram contests is one of the best ways to improve brand awareness.

-If you’re worried about being stuck in a cycle of constantly churning out contests, all in the name of boosting brand awareness, don’t worry.
+If you’re worried about being stuck in a cycle of constantly churning out contests, all in the name of boosting brand awareness, don’t worry; you don’t need to continuously run contests to reap the benefits that good Instagram contest ideas can offer.

 As a result, they’ll be more likely to share and engage with your normal content.